THS Annual Report 2008

 THS has several works-in-progress.
 We are working with representatives from the Tappan Reformed Church, the Orangetown

 Highway Department, and the American Legion on a redesign of the large memorial triangle between the Manse and the Church.

-of the monuments, the creation of pathways, and the replacement of trees that have been damaged by disease, and “pruning”
+relocation of the monuments, the creation of pathways, and the replacement of trees that have been damaged by disease, and

-around utility lines.
-This project is still in the planning stage, but the group hopes to get started in the spring in time for Memorial
+“pruning” around utility lines.
+This project is still in the planning stage, but the group hopes to get started in the spring in time for

 The small triangle to the north adopted by THS, the Tappan Library, and the TRC is almost ready for planting.
 The highway

-and reference.
-Cataloguing our archives is a slow process but often fascinating in what is unearthed from moldy folders and boxes.
+reading and reference.
+Cataloguing our archives is a slow process but often fascinating in what is unearthed from moldy folders

 The Bogert Papers, a collection of 18th and 19th century documents, which had been stored in the Historic Society of Rockland

-as a body of documents recording a family’s transactions and also that some documents had separate individual value as records
+valuable as a body of documents recording a family’s transactions and also that some documents had separate individual value

 Edith Hart, the paper conservator who restored the 1704 Patent, will evaluate their condition and make recommendations for